GhostNaix/Golden-Sentry/README.md

 # Golden-Sentry
-A Discord IPS Bot that automatically kicks blacklisted users from the discord server
+A Discord IPS Bot that automatically kicks blacklisted users from all discord server it joins on every scan interval

 ## Setup